 - ½ teaspoon vanilla extract

-- Preheat the oven to 325°F. Spray an 8x8-inch baking pan with cooking spray (I like coconut oil spray) and line with parchment, leaving a 1-inch overhang on two sides.
+- Preheat the oven to 350°F. Spray an 8x8-inch baking pan with cooking spray, or butter well, and line with parchment, leaving a 1-inch overhang on two sides.

 - In a microwave-safe bowl, combine 8 ounces of the chocolate and butter.
-Microwave in 30-second intervals, stirring between each interval, until the chocolate and butter are melted and smooth.
-Mix in the sugar followed by the eggs, one at a time, stirring well after each addition.
-Stir in the salt and flour to completely combine.
+Microwave in 30-second intervals, stirring between each interval until the chocolate and butter are melted and smooth.
+Whisk in the sugar followed by the eggs, one at a time, whisking well after each addition.
+Stir in vanilla, followed by the flour, cocoa powder, baking powder, and salt to completely combine.
 Don't leave any streaks of flour in the batter.
 Spread the batter into the prepared pan.

-- In another bowl beat the cream cheese until smooth, add the egg, sugar, and cream and beat until completely combined and smooth, scraping the bowl as needed.
+- In another bowl beat the cream cheese until smooth, add sugar and beat to combine.
+Add the egg and vanilla and beat until completely combined and smooth, scraping the bowl as needed.
 Beat in the vanilla extract.
-Dollop spoonfuls of the cheesecake batter on top of the brownie batter and swirl using a butter knife.
-Sprinkle the raspberries and remaining 2 ounces of chocolate over the top.
+Spread the cheesecake batter on top of the brownie batter in an even layer, followed by the raspberry sauce, and swirl the raspberry sauce into the cheesecake layer using a butter knife.
+Sprinkle the remaining chocolate over the top.
 Bake for 35-40 minutes in the preheated oven.
 The top of the cheesecake batter should be just golden around the edges.
 Remove from the oven and cool completely before serving.
 These are excellent chilled in the refrigerator for a few hours.

 This post contains an affiliate link, which means this blog gets a small commission if you make a purchase using the link.
 That just goes toward maintaining this site and making more tasty things for our eyes and bellies.